What Are the Types of 3D Printing?

 - Mechanical requirements

 - Material selection

-Industrial 3D Printing Technologies
+Polymer 3D Printing Processes

 Selective Laser Sintering (SLS)

 Selective laser sintering (SLS) melts together nylon-based powders into solid plastic.
 Since SLS parts are made from real thermoplastic material, they are durable, suitable for functional testing, and can support living hinges and snap-fits.
 In comparison to SL, parts are stronger, but have rougher surface finishes.
 SLS doesn’t require support structures so the whole build platform can be utilized to nest multiple parts into a single build—making it suitable for part quantities higher than other 3D printing processes.
 Many SLS parts are used to prototype designs that will one day be injection-molded.
 For our SLS printers, we use sPro140 machines developed by 3D systems.

 PolyJet is another plastic 3D printing process, but there’s a twist.
 It can fabricate parts with multiple properties such as colors and materials.
 Designers can leverage the technology for prototyping elastomeric or overmolded parts.
 If your design is a single, rigid plastic, we recommend sticking with SL or SLS—it’s more economical.
 But if you’re prototyping an overmolding or silicone rubber design, PolyJet can save you from the need to invest in tooling early in the development cycle.
 This can help you iterate and validate your design faster and save you money.

 Digital light processing is similar to SLA in that it cures liquid resin using light.
 The primary difference between the two technologies is that DLP uses a digital light projector screen whereas SLA uses a UV laser.
 This means DLP 3D printers can image an entire layer of the build all at once, resulting in faster build speeds.
 While frequently used for rapid prototyping, the higher throughput of DLP printing makes it suitable for low-volume production runs of plastic parts.